CLASSICAL GREEK PHILOSOPHY

 17. In the Apology, what did Socrates find wrong with the claims to knowledge by the politicians, poets and craftsmen?

 18. In the Apology, Socrates states that if he is executed Athens will injure itself more than it will Socrates.
 What is Socrates’ rationale for this statement?

 19. Plato’s Allegory of the Cave, what does the prisoner experience when he is first freed?

 20. At the close of Plato’s Allegory of the Cave, what does say is represented by the cave, the fire, and the journey upward?

 [Questions for Analysis, 150 words minimum]

-21. In a minimum of 150 words, pick any one of the following listed views by Socrates, Plato, or Aristotle and criticize it.
+21. Pick any one of the following views by Socrates, Plato, or Aristotle and criticize it in a minimum of 150 words.
 Socrates: that wisdom consists of knowing that you know nothing; that we owe the state obedience as a debt of gratitude.
 Plato: that the universe is split between the perfect realm of the Forms and the imperfect physical world; that we gain knowledge of the Forms by recollecting them from a past-life encounter in the spirit-realm; that death releases the soul from bodily limitations; that governments can rightfully trick people into thinking that they are naturally assigned their places in the social hierarchy; that art is a bad copy of a bad copy.
 Aristotle: that all natural objects have a built-in purpose; that there is an unmoved prime mover of the cosmos; that the body and soul are inseparably connected as matter and form; that there are three kinds of souls, namely, nutritive, appetitive and rational; that virtues are a mean between vices of deficiency and vices of excess; that there are natural rulers and natural subjects; that drama has a cathartic effect.